Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Rockies

 Lourdes Gurriel Jr. At The Plate

-- Gurriel leads Arizona with 58 hits and a team-best slugging percentage of .566.
+- Gurriel leads Arizona in slugging percentage (.554) and total hits (58) this season.

-- Among the qualified hitters in MLB, he ranks seventh in batting average, 27th in on-base percentage, and sixth in slugging.
+- Among the qualified hitters in MLB play, he ranks eighth in batting average, 36th in on-base percentage, and ninth in slugging.

-- Gurriel has picked up a hit in 75.0% of his 48 games this season, with more than one hit in 31.3% of those games.
+- Gurriel has picked up a hit in 36 of 49 games this year, with multiple hits 15 times.

-- Gurriel has driven in a run in 19 games this year (39.6%), including six games with more than one RBI (12.5%).
-He has also driven in three or more of his team's runs in three contests.
+- In 38.8% of his games this season, Gurriel has notched at least one RBI.
+In six of those games (12.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.